bigdullrock/nifty-spring-boot-starter/README.md

 ```

 ## Show case
-In the 'spring-boot-starter-nifty-demo' project you can find fully functional example with integration test.
+In the 'nifty-spring-boot-starter-demo' project you can find fully functional example with integration test.
 The service definition from `.thrift` file looks like this :
 ```thrift
 namespace java com.bigdullrock.thrift